qingyu-qc/medical_rag_evidence/README.md

 Run `build_index.py` to build index from documents and save it in `storage`.

 ## Query
-Run `query.py` to retrieve answers with the top 10 selected references,
+Run `query.py` to retrieve answers with the top 10 selected references.